Lois Rosenthal

 Lois Rosenthal (May 18, 1939 – July 20, 2014) was an American author, publisher, arts & humanities philanthropist, and community volunteer.
 She was based in Cincinnati, Ohio.
 She served on the boards of the Cincinnati Art Museum, Cincinnati Playhouse in the Park, Freestore Foodbank, Art Links, Cincinnati Museum Center, and the Mercantile Library of Cincinnati.
-She was known for her hands-on philosophy of service in her community and was named Enquirer Woman of the Year in 1999 by The Cincinnati Enquirer.
+Rosenthal was known for her hands-on philosophy of service in her community and was named Enquirer Woman of the Year in 1999 by The Cincinnati Enquirer.

 Early life and education

 Lois Rosenthal was born May 18, 1939, in Cincinnati, Ohio and she grew up in largely Jewish neighborhood of South Avondale.
 Her family owned Bilker's, a successful family-owned neighborhood Kosher grocery and delicatessen in Cincinnati.
 She attended classes at Avondale School, is a graduate of Walnut Hills High School.
 She held a B.A. in Economics and Pre-Law (class of 1960) from the University of Cincinnati.
 At the age of 20, she married on December 20, 1959, to Richard H. Rosenthal.

 Lois made her career working closely with her husband at their family-owned publishing business, F&W Publications, working there for over 40 years.
 Her husband ran the publishing end of specialty books and magazines, and she edited Story, a magazine focused on new fiction.
 The Rosenthals sold the business in December 1999 to concentrate on their charitable foundation.